SkepticMystic/breadcrumbs/README-beta.md

 #### Dendron Notes

 If you use the [Dendron](https://www.dendron.so/) note-taking system, Breadcrumbs can leverage the structure of your note names.
 You can enable denron notes globally in the settings, under Dendron Notes.
-Flip the toggle on, choose a field to point `up` with, and tell Breadcrumbs which delimiter you use (generally a period, `.`).
+Flip the toggle on, choose a field to add edges with, and tell Breadcrumbs which delimiter you use (generally a period, `.`).

 For example, if you have the following notes: